 Photo by Studio Eiler @studioeiler

 “Passion” seems to be such a loaded word when it comes to finding what drives us, but it really doesn’t need to be when we think about how it relates to our daily lives.
 I reflected on my younger self and how if there was something that brought on excitement or interest, I did it.
-If I wanted to sit on my front porch and analyze song lyrics, I did it.
-If I wanted to enroll in an extra band class in school in place of a more practical academic course, I did it.
-I stopped playing soccer after 12 years because it no longer brought me joy, and while this choice caused some tears, I made the decision without worrying about what others thought, or about the time that I had already invested over the years.
 There was no analyzing whether or not any of these choices were the best uses of my time, and there was no comparing myself to what others were doing; I simply did what I enjoyed and I made the decisions to change parts of my life that I did not enjoy.
 So why is it so difficult for me as an adult to invest time in things that I enjoy and that I love?

 Awaken Your Inner Passionista

 Have you ever said to yourself, “I need to find my passion and do it more often” at some point in your life?
-I have said this so many times.
-The more I continued to say these words to myself however, the more I realized that there are a couple of things wrong with this statement.
+The more I continued to say these words to myself, the more I realized that there are a couple of things wrong with this statement.
 The first mistake is that there should be an ‘s’ at the end of the word “passion.”
 We don’t have just one passion in our lives, we have many.
-Some might be stronger than others, and those might be the ones we wish to invest more of our time in growing, but our lives are full of passions that we might not even realize are passions yet!
+Some might be stronger than others, and those might be what we wish to invest more of our time in growing, but our lives are full of passions that we might not even realize are passions yet!

 (Insert sigh of frustration)